aspose-diagram/Aspose.Diagram-API-References/english/net/aspose.diagram.saving/pdfsaveoptions/textcompression/_index.md

 ---
 title: TextCompression
 second_title: Aspose.Diagram for .NET API Reference
 description: Specifies compression type to be used for all content streams except images.
-Default is PdfTextCompressionCore.Flate.
+Default is Flate.
 type: docs
-weight: 140
 url: /net/aspose.diagram.saving/pdfsaveoptions/textcompression/
 ---
 ## PdfSaveOptions.TextCompression property

 Specifies compression type to be used for all content streams except images.
-Default is !:PdfTextCompressionCore.Flate.
+Default is Flate.

 ```csharp
 public PdfTextCompression TextCompression { get; set; }